Ruach/ruach.github.io/_posts/2021-05-28-O3-CPU-Decode.markdown

 239     }
 ```

-As shown in the above code, two different stages fetch and decode
+As shown in the above code,
+two different stages fetch and decode
+invoke setFetchQueue function
-invokes setFetchQueue function with the same TimeBuffer, fetchQueue.
+with the same TimeBuffer, fetchQueue.
+However,
-However, note that those two invocations are serviced from
+note that those two invocations are serviced
-different functions of each class.
+from different functions of each class.
-As shown in the above code, both function invokes getWire but with
+As shown in the above code,
+both function invokes getWire,
+but with different argument,
-different argument, 0 and -fetchToDecodeDelay respectively.
+0 and -fetchToDecodeDelay respectively.
-The getWire function returns the wire object initialized with this and idx.
+The getWire function returns the wire object
+initialized with this and idx.
-Here this means the TimeBuffer itself and this will be assigned to the
+Here this means the TimeBuffer itself and this will be assigned
-buffer member field of the wire object.
-Also, idx will be assigned to the
+to the buffer member field of the wire object.
+Also, idx will be assigned to
-index member field of the wire object.
+the index member field of the wire object.
 Because the index is a constant number and used to access the register
 managed by the buffer, it will generate fetchToDecodeDelay clock timing delays
-in between the fetch and decode stage.
+between the fetch and decode stage.
 Let's see how this timing delay can be imposed on the register access in detail.

 ### Wire overloads the member reference operator to access the TimeBuffer